EmilDohne/compressed-image/python/README.md

 > - export CIBW_BUILD="cp312-*"
 >
 > Where `cp312` would be replaced by the version you wish to build for such as `cp313`

+### Installing the wheel

+For installing the built wheel you can use pip or your preferred package manager by running

+`py -m pip install compressed_image-x.x.x-cpxxx-cpxxx-xxx_xxxxx.whl`

+This ideally should be done in a venv to isolate the built dependency.

 ## Building the sdist